Why You Can’t Stop Overthinking, Even When Life Feels Fine

 The inheritance of this intergenerational trauma can lead to us developing patterns like:

-• learning to “figure things out yourself”
+• Feeling like you have to “figure things out yourself” (never asking for help)

 Overthinking becomes a silent and habitual adaptation.
 It creates the illusion of control in environments where emotional support was inconsistent, limited, or indirect.